 Southmall, Manurewa – Ph 267 6067

-child(ren) is unable to be here by 8:40am, please make contact with our School Office advising of this or when dropping your tamariki off come and sign them in, explaining the reason for their lateness.
-If your child arrives after the bell without any explanation they will be required to make up their learning minutes missed at break time.
-Ongoing lateness or absences are addressed by our School Liaison Officer – Mrs Dot Henson in the first instance.
+Learning commences at 8:40am.
+To allow your son/daughter time to unpack and be settled before learning starts, please ensure they are here by 8:30am.
+Our aim is to have 100% of learners attending school on time daily 100% of the time.
+If your child(ren) is going to be absent please contact our School Office prior to 8:40am.
+If dropping your tamariki off late please sign them in explaining the reason for this.
+If a child arrives late without any explanation they will be required to make up their lost learning minutes in their own time.
+Ongoing lateness or absences are addressed by our School Liaison Officer in the first instance.
 If this continues and is interfering with your child(ren)’s learning, it will be referred to the Manurewa Truancy Office.
-We do not want to be have to do this for anyone at Randwick Park!

-Randwick Park School is a Health Promoting School (HPS).
-The purpose of belonging to this is to build health knowledge and skills for and with our tamariki in order for them to make positive healthy choices about how they live their lives and what they put into their bodies including food and drink.
+Randwick Park School promotes healthy eating.
+We aim to build health knowledge and skills for and with our tamariki in order for them to make positive healthy choices about how they live their lives and what they put into their bodies including food and drink.

-We encourage our students to eat healthy food.
-A healthy lunch is one that contains the four main food groups (fruit, vegetables, protein such as meat and starch such as bread, rice) and tries to minimalise sugars and high fat foods like chips.
+A healthy lunch is one that contains the four main food groups (fruit, vegetables, protein such as meat and starch such as bread, rice) and tries to reduce sugars and high fat foods like chips.

-If you are delivering your child’s lunch please aim to have it balanced as described above and bring this to our school office.
-It will be available for your son/daughter to collect at the next break time.
+If you are delivering your child’s lunch please aim to have this balance and bring it to our school office.
+It will be available to collect at the next break time.

 All students that are not part of the ‘Skids’ After School Care Programme or involved in Sports/Dance practices are to be off site by 3.00pm.
 This is for their safety, as staff are regularly in meetings after school and cannot be responsible for their care.
-If you are unable to collect your child by 3:00pm, please contact the ‘Skids’ team on 021446239, 0212869900 or 2741497 (evenings).
+If you are unable to collect your child by 3:00pm, please contact the ‘Skids’ team on 0276275001

 Please do not hesitate to contact us through our School Office on 267-0112 or email email@example.com, if you have any questions or matters relating to your child’s learning or our School.
 Do not wait, the sooner we know about an issue, the easier it is to address.